MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/ratings.md

 }
 ```

-## Submit a helpfulness votes for a review
+## Submit a helpfulness vote for a review

 > [!IMPORTANT]
 > This API currently has a bug and a fix is currently in progress